 - Blurred vision or vision loss

-- A dark spot in the center of your vision
+- Dark spot in the center of your vision

 - A shadow over part of your vision